No. Budgets are Not Sexy.

 A mindful spender knows when and how his money is spent.
 He spends money when he dines out, knowing he can spend less by preparing his own meals.
 He realizes he is spending money when he turns on the air conditioning, turns up the thermostat, or keeps a low deductible on his home or auto insurance.

 He knows how much he is spending whether he uses, cash, credit, debit, or check.
 The method of payment has no bearing on his spending decisions.
 He knows that a dollar is a dollar is a dollar.

 When you’ve adopted this mindset, you just might be ready to kick the budget.
 Because you don’t need a budget.
 Because budgets are not sexy.

+For a contrasting viewpoint, check out $77,500 Reasons You Really Need a Budget from PeerFinance101.
 Are you ready to kick the budget and get your sexy on?